Tuesday, 30 July 2024

 This pic is of a single group version with a saturated group head.

-What truly sets Slayer coffee machines apart from the rest is its patented Espresso two stage Needle Valve.
+What truly sets Slayer coffee machines apart from the rest are their patented mechanical needle valve.

-This was created to control the flow rate,.
+This valve was created to control the flow rate

 A slayer shot puts water slowly onto the puck (2mls/sec) for typically 25 - 40 secs.